MarcelSchweitzer/sketched_fAb/README.md

 ## Overview

-The code in this repository implements the algorithms proposed in the manuscript [1].
+The code in this repository implements the algorithms proposed in the manuscript [1] (Link: <https://arxiv.org/abs/2208.11447>).
 In particular, it allows to reproduce all tables and figures in the manuscript.

-Please note that most scripts are *not optimized with respect to execution time*, as their purpose is comparing and plotting the *error* of different methods, not comparing their run time.
+Most scripts are *not optimized for fast execution*, as their purpose is comparing and plotting the *error* of different methods, not comparing their runtime.

 ## Reproducing figures and tables from [1]
 For reproducing the figures and tables from [1], run the scripts `drive_*.m` at the top level of the folder structure.